AMERICAN LEGION RIDERS

 Section 2.
 A copy of the Riders insurance card must accompany their application.

 Section 3.
 Any member may be expelled or suspended from the Association by a majority vote of the general membership at a regular Chapter meeting.

 Section 4.
 Post Charter Chapter membership shall be 35 members or July 31, 2006, whichever comes first.

 Section 1.
 The chapter will nominate members for office in the month of November.

 Section 2.
 The membership will vote for those members nominated by secret ballot, in the month of December.
 Those officers shall be declared elected who have by secret ballot received a majority of votes of Chapter members in good standing.

 Section 3.
 The newly elected officers will take office in January of the new year.

 ARTICLE III, DUTIES OF OFFICERS

 Section 1.
-President: Will serve as Chief Administrative Officer of the Association and will preside over all meetings.
+Director: Will serve as Chief Administrative Officer of the Association and will preside over all meetings.
 He/She shall have general supervision over the affairs of the Association.
 He/She shall perform such other duties as directed by the general membership.